After reading Dr. Marcia Reynold‘s article on PsychologyToday, I decided to rewrite this post to give it the clarity and justification it deserved.

 Your purpose in life is already within you.
 All these methods are just a way to make you aware of it.

 I wish I did a Google search on methods of finding life purpose two years back when I’m really searching for an answer to this big question.
 If I did, then I probably would have found some guidance that could help me.
 Well, for some reason, I didn’t do so and I have to find my purpose on my own.

-When I began my own quest to discovering my life purpose.
-I didn’t really know I was in the discovering process back then.(Well, realising you are living without a purpose is pretty disorientating) But looking back, there was a few process that I’ve undergone that helped me to discover my purpose in life.
+When I began my own quest to discover my life purpose.
+I didn’t really know I was in the discovering process back then.(Well, realizing you are living without a purpose is pretty disorientating) But looking back, there was a few processes that I’ve undergone that helped me to discover my purpose in life.

-When your daily routine become noise to you, then you need to stop creating the noise.
+When your daily routine becomes noise to you, then you need to stop creating the noise.
 You need to take a break from everything.
-Perhaps you do not realise the power of solitude, but that’s where all the important realization happens.
+Perhaps you do not realize the power of solitude, but that’s where all the important realization happens.
 If you have doubt on the benefits of spending time alone, then check this very good post on the power of solitude.